gfirem/formidable_copy_action/readme.txt

 Add action to send data to another form.
 Is possible to update, also exist the option to push only the data inside a repeatable section.

 == Changelog ==
+= 2.1.1 =
+* Updating Freemius.
+* Adding trial support.

+= 2.1.0 =
+* Fixing the option to persist data in the target form.
+* Updating some deprecated functions.

 = 2.0.9 =
 * Fixing the assets generated from the sh script.